hacksparrow/node-easyimage/README.md

 	y - y offset for cropping, defaults to 0 quality - quality of processed image, 1 to 100 gravity - crop position [NorthWest | North | NorthEast | West | Center | East | SouthWest | South | SouthEast], defaults to Center
+	colorspace - resize with colorspace correction [e.g. RGB] density - set density for the resized image [e.g. 72x72 to have a 72dpi output image] strip - strip any profiles or comments from the resized image

 ## Examples